 - Offstage Villainy: Before he encountered Luffy he was a mob boss who had 150 towns under his control and apparently got regular deliveries of defeated enemies' fingers from his subordinates.

 - Personality Powers: The rare type of Barrier Warrior who lets his 'invincibility' get to his head and takes pleasure in deliberately annoying those unable to hurt him.
 Also, you could consider this Subverted and rather ironic; his personality is extremely provocative, but his powers are defensive by nature.

 - The Quincy Punk: He definitely has the look, and he also revels in pissing people off.

-- Refuge in Audacity: He throws fake bombs at the Colosseum audience, pees in the pool of Fighting Fish and constantly goads the other participants.
+- Refuge in Audacity: He throws fake bombs at the Colosseum audience, urinates in the pool of Fighting Fish, and constantly goads the other participants.

 - Shrinking Violet: Around Luffy.
 When he's nearby Bartolomeo often gets teary-eyed and catatonic, and can only bring himself to talk when he's not looking directly at him.
 He's also pretty bad around Zoro; however, he seems to be a bit better around the other Straw Hats since he's able to talk clearly to Robin at least.